Smethwick Galton Bridge railway station: Low-level

 West Midlands Railway also provide the majority of the services on the lower-level platforms.
 A half-hourly local stopping service between and operated by or EMUs, calls at all stops between Birmingham and Wolverhampton, with most trains continuing to after Birmingham New Street.
 An hourly long-distance service to/from via run by London Northwestern Railway also calls, originating at Birmingham New Street operated by Class 350 EMUs.

 A service to and from via also calls operated by DMUs, hourly off-peak with 2tph at peak times.
 Southbound the service calls at Birmingham New Street only.

 On Sunday, the level of service drops to an hourly local service between Walsall and Wolverhampton, stopping at all stations on the line, an hourly service to/from Liverpool Lime Street and an hourly service to/from Shrewsbury.

 The Transport for Wales calls were withdrawn and moved to in the December 2022 timetable change.

+Avanti West Coast services regularly pass the station, but do not stop.